Your yard runs on a whiteboard by the door and three half-built Retool screens

 Exactly what you get

 You get the whiteboard turned into one live tool the office and the dock share: a tide-aware schedule, mobile dispatch to the crew's phones, and concurrent editing that holds up through the summer rush.
 The morning reconstruction goes away.
-Build it to feed your field service management software, draw quotes from your custom CRM (Customer Relationship Management) development, and surface load in your business intelligence dashboards so the same data powers more than one screen.
+Build it to feed your field service management software, draw quotes from your custom CRM (Customer Relationship Management) development, and surface load in your business intelligence (BI) dashboards so the same data powers more than one screen.

 How to choose a developer in Mandurah